- Staff

 Chief Operations Officer

-Stacey holds a Master of Social Work from Boston University and a Master of Environmental Law and Policy from Vermont Law School.
-She lives in New Hampshire with her husband and son, and is an active yogi, creative cook, flower farmer, and adventurer.
+She holds a Master of Social Work from Boston University and a Master of Environmental Law and Policy from Vermont Law School.
+At home, she enjoys life with her husband and son, embracing her passions as a devoted yogi, creative cook, flower farmer, and adventurous spirit.

 Close